Running for beginners should be fun but it can also be challenging.

 Throw away the watch

 Sometimes worrying about pace, especially early on in your running program, can cause more harm than good.

 It is ironic that I ran my fastest marathon, 2.19.35, without even wearing a watch.

-You can map out your running route but as soon as you know the distance just focus on doing your runs and do away with knowing what pace your running at early on in your build up.
+You can map out your running route.
+Focus on doing your runs and do away with knowing what pace your running at early on in your build up.

 It will take your mental focus off of concerning yourself with pace and just getting in consistent mileage as you build your fitness.